getcarina/getcarina.com/_tutorials/004-nuke-a-container.md

 rgbkrk        22434   0.0  0.0 145169880   5664 s002  S+   10:44AM   0:00.16 docker run whoa/tiny
 $ kill -9 22434
 ```
-After this, you can find the running container and stop it:
+After killing the `docker run` command, you can find the running container and stop it:

 ```
 $ docker ps